Life Cycle Assessment Certified Professional (LCACP)

 - Review pre-requisites for LCACP Exam

-- Submit application with proof of prerequisites met and pay application fee
+- Submit application with proof of prerequisites met and pay the application fee

-- Once prerequisites have been approved, pay exam fee (discounts for ACLCA Members!)
+- Once prerequisites have been approved, pay the exam fee (discounts for ACLCA Members!)

 - Find exam location

-- The LCACP exam can also be taken anywhere in the world at your convenience.
+- The LCACP exam can be taken anywhere in the world at your convenience.

 LCACP EXAM PRE-REQUISITES